Understand Annual Maintenance Charges (AMCs) in a Demat account, how they vary across providers, and the factors that influence these charges.

 This content is for educational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.

-AMC is the recurring fee charged by brokers or DPs to maintain your Demat account and hold your securities electronically.
+AMC is a recurring fee charged by brokers or depository participants for maintaining a Demat account and holding securities in electronic form.

 AMC is a fixed maintenance fee, while transaction charges apply per buy/sell trade.